-The desert wind ruffled my hair in a guff of hot air that brought the smell of poppies and of death down from the mountain valleys and into the wadis.
+The desert wind ruffled my hair in a guff of hot wind that brought the smell of poppies and of death down from the mountain valleys and into the wadis.

 We looked at each other for a while; and then he moved away.

-The harsh wind blew again with fine sand that smarted my eyes and I covered my head instinctively with my keffiyeh.
+The harsh dry air blew again with fine sand that smarted my eyes and I covered my head instinctively with my red chequered head-scarf.

 I thought, my mind is going strange in this place so far away.

 I will not die, I said to myself, this is not my time; one day but not here.

 And then I remembered the laughter of my children and I smiled with joy.